 - Peel and discard the outer skin of each chickpea by pinching between your thumb and index finger.

 - To a food processor, add chickpeas, cocoa powder, maple syrup, vanilla extract and salt.
 Process until combined.
 You can stop, as necessary, to scrape the sides of the processor with a rubber spatula.
 At this point, it will look thick and paste-like.

 - With processor going, drizzle in cold water (or chocolate oat or almond milk) until you've reached your desired consistency.Note: This hummus is not overly sweet.
 If you like things sweeter, you can sub some of the water with more maple syrup.

-- Transfer to a serving dish and garnish (if desired).
-Delicious with pretzels, chips or fruit.Note: Enjoy immediately or store leftover hummus in an airtight container in the fridge and enjoy within 3 to 4 days.
+- Transfer to a serving dish and garnish to taste (if desired) with any of the garnish ideas.
+Delicious served with pretzels, chips or fruit.Note: Enjoy immediately or store leftover hummus in an airtight container in the fridge and enjoy within 3 to 4 days.

 Nutrition (ESTIMATE ONLY)

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.